 Red tides: key to see bioluminescence?

 While it’s not guaranteed, red tide is often a relatively reliable predictor that glowing beaches will appear at night.
-Red tides are linked to an algae bloom filled with dinoflagellates that react when disturbed by the water.
+Red tides are linked to an algal bloom filled with dinoflagellates that react when disturbed by the water.
 During the day, the water may take on a deep red, brown, or orange hue due to its pigmentation.
 However, at night, the water transforms into a vibrant blue.

 Is it safe to swim in a bioluminescent beach?